 If you are in Airlie Beach for a few days, learning scuba diving can be a fantastic way to spend your day during poor weather.
 The first part of the certification is about studying and understanding a few concepts and then practising exercises in confined water at the pool.
 So who cares if the weather isn’t perfect for these few days?
 If you’re lucky, it will get better by the time you head to the ocean.

 Indoor things to do in Airlie Beach

 Let’s be honest, there aren’t that many exciting indoor things to do in Airlie Beach.
 But I still tried to find a few things to do indoors on a rainy day in Airlie Beach.

-Whitsunday Opals and Didgeridoos is a family shop on the Airlie Esplanade that will give you the opportunity to learn more about some Australian specialities.
+Whitsunday Opals and Didgeridoos is a family shop on the Airlie Esplanade that will give you the opportunity to learn more about some specialities of Australia.
 They have a great collection of Australian opals, didgeridoos and Aboriginal Art.
 Although it’s pricey, I believe it’s the most exciting shopping place where to wander in Airlie Beach.
 There’s nothing that raised my interest in the list of stores at the Whitsundays Shopping Centre.

 Have fun in an escape room